neelsmith/greeklang/fst/notes/design.md

 ## development sequence

-- harness for groovy unit tests
+- harness for groovy unit tests.
+Or use shell script-based tests?
 - complete conjugated forms of Smyth #308
-- infinitives
+- infinitives.
+Will need classification of nominal accent.
-- verbal adjs (sep PoS b/c no degree!)
+- √ verbal adjs (sep PoS b/c no degree!)
 - ptcpls
 - adjs: regular formation of comp, superl